2026 Wisconsin gubernatorial election

 From Wikipedia, the free encyclopedia

-The 2026 Wisconsin gubernatorial election is scheduled to take place on November 3, 2026, to elect the governor of Wisconsin for a four-year term.
+The 2026 Wisconsin gubernatorial election is scheduled to take place on November 3, 2026, to elect the governor of Wisconsin.
+Democratic Milwaukee County executive David Crowley and Republican U.S. representative Tom Tiffany are the nominees for their respective parties.
 Incumbent Democratic governor Tony Evers declined to seek re-election to a third term.
-Primary elections will be held on August 11, 2026.[1]

 2026 Wisconsin gubernatorial election